esm7/obsidian-map-view/README.md

 -   Given the stand-alone nature of its maps, Leaflet is probably more suitable for TTRPG maps.
 (These are also possible with Map View, but I believe it comes less naturally.)

 ## Changelog

+### 5.1.0

+-   Allow filtering by front matter properties - thanks @zakj!
+(Fixes https://github.com/esm7/obsidian-map-view/issues/257)
+-   When adding a front-matter geolocation to a note, Map View will now overwrite a previous front-matter geolocation if such existed.
+Fixes https://github.com/esm7/obsidian-map-view/issues/248 and generally improves the behavior with Obsidian properties.
+-   Didn't give proper credit to @The-Noah for a change actually included in 5.0.3: support for front-matter links in 'linkedto' and 'linkedfrom'.

 ### 5.0.3